Oswald Peraza Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in MLB.
+- The Rays have a 3.90 team ERA that ranks sixth across all MLB pitching staffs.

-- The Rays have the sixth-ranked team ERA across all MLB pitching staffs (3.88).
+- Rays pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in baseball.

-- The Rays surrender the fourth-fewest home runs in baseball (136 total, 1.1 per game).
+- The right-hander's most recent time out was on Saturday against the Los Angeles Angels, when he went six innings, surrendering five earned runs while allowing eight hits.

-- His most recent appearance was on Sunday against the Los Angeles Angels, when the right-hander threw six innings, surrendering one earned run while giving up four hits.
+- In 14 games this season, the 30-year-old has a 3.35 ERA and 12.3 strikeouts per nine innings, while allowing a batting average of .209 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.